sasaen/action-monitor/README.md

   - Make sure the application works with different browsers and from different machines and OS (Linux/Android).
 I will complete this over the week.
   - Complete tests and get them running in the same test suite: mvn test
   - Check the JMSTemplate is being built properly to avoid this: http://activemq.apache.org/jmstemplate-gotchas.html

- Final comments:
- - I have not had the oportunity to work professionaly with any of the technologies used in this test, so ramping up on all of them over the weekend  has meant a huge effort to me but I have to say that it was worthy.
-I hope you appreciate the effort.
- - Feedback on the architecture/code style/test are very welcome!